Social-Places/social-places-frontend-test/README.md

 - Show thoughtful component organisation and code architecture
 - Balance visual appeal with functional usability
 - Demonstrate your understanding of modern frontend best practices
-- Add tests where appropriate and/or applicable.
+- Add tests where appropriate and/or applicable

 Please feel free to add creative touches!